php-fig/fig-standards/proposed/psr-1-coding-style-guide/0300-namespace-use-and-class.md

         // constants, properties, methods
     }

-The `extends` and `implements` keywords should be on the same line as the class name.
+The `extends` and `implements` keywords are on the same line as the class name.

+    <?php
+    namespace Vendor\Package;

+    use FooClass;
+    use BarClass as Bar;
+    use OtherVendor\OtherPackage\BazClass;

+    class ClassName extends ParentClass implements InterfaceName
+    {
+        // constants, properties, methods
+    }

-Lists of `implements` that exceed the line length limit may be split across multiple lines, where each subsequent line is indented once.
+Lists of `implements` may be split across multiple lines, where each subsequent line is indented once.
 List only one interface per line.

     <?php
     namespace Vendor\Package;